canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 Similarly, if you need to add a new alternative, either you add it in the array or nest it instead of adding the new alternative in the `if` statement.

+### Validate a complex object with an array of Func

 Also, this last idiom is useful when validating an object against a list of rules or conditions.
 Create a function for every rule, then use `All()` LINQ method to find if the input object or value satisfy all required rules.

 ```csharp